THE BEST POWER METER PEDALS

 Accuracy within 2% is good enough for most enthusiasts.
-Consistency from ride to ride is most important and built in temperature compensation/calibration is essential and commonplace among most of the better power meters.
-The ability to easily do a zero-offset before each ride is key.
-Getting at least a month or about 1000 miles of battery life is also a key performance measure.
+Consistency from ride to ride is far more important and built in temperature compensation/calibration is essential and commonplace among most of the better power meters.
+The ability to easily do a zero-offset before each ride is also key.
+Getting at least a month or about 1000 miles of battery life is also important.

-The Favero, Garmin and Powertap power meter pedals, as do most of the established power meters that go on your cranks, chainset and rear hub, meet those performance marks.
+The Favero, Garmin, and Wahoo power meter pedals, as do most of the established power meters that go on your cranks, chainset and rear hub, meet those performance marks.

-However, if you want a full-function power meter that’s the easiest to install on any road bike or move between them, is reasonably priced, and you don’t have knee or hip issues, pedals with a built-in power meter are your best option.
+However, if you want a full-function power meter that’s the easiest to install on any road bike or move between them and is reasonably priced, pedals with a built-in power meter are your best option.

-With that bar cleared, net cost (which is more than just price – see above) and the ease of installation and transfer between bikes are the next important selection criteria to consider.
+With the performance bar cleared, net cost (which is more than just price – see above), ease of installation, and transfer between bikes are the next important selection criteria to consider.
 Reliability is critically important.
 Finally, your preference is always important.

-While I’ll get into other reasons for and against power meter pedals below, the biggest reason for not using them would be if you have a strong preference for a pedal other than the LOOK KEO style pedal used in all of the power meter pedals.
+While I’ll get into other reasons for and against power meter pedals below, the biggest reason for not using them – at least until newly introduced or announced pedals are vetted by independent testers and cycling enthusiasts – would be if you have a strong preference for a pedal other than the LOOK KEO style, Shimano Ultegra or lower tier, or Speedplay Zero models used in power meter pedals.

 The other preference worth considering is left or single-sided vs. dual-sided power measurement.
 As I’ve written above, unless there is a significant difference in the power you put out between your left and right legs or you want to analyze all the data you can from a power meter, you don’t need to use a dual-side power meter on your bike.